marbl/metAMOS/docs/content/installation.rst

 ==============

 MetAMOS has several dependencies/prerequisites, the large majority of which are automatically downloaded and installed when running INSTALL.py (see next section).
-Here is a current list of required packages/libs:
+Here is a current list of required packages/libs installed by metAMOS:

 1. Perl
     * File::Copy::Link